-The simplest way to access the nx system is to open https://nx.reading.ac.uk:4443 in a web browser.
+The simplest and the recommended way to access the nx system is to open https://nx.reading.ac.uk:4443 in a web browser.
 There are some things such as mapping drives which does not work with the nxwebplayer but you can still drag and drop files on to the desktop and use the NX file transfer.
 Note there is a keyboard mapping issue with safari but chrome works.
 It is also possible to use the web url to connect to a number of pre-configured custom configurations.
 When you connect to one of these the you may be shown a list of existing session if you already have an existing full desktop or custom session.

 |Full desktop||Full Desktop|